ThermoSight/transformer-image-manager-3/README.md

   - Confidence score calculations
   - Merge distance for nearby detections

+### Reinforcement Feedback Loop (New)

+User annotations now feed a reinforcement-style update pipeline that keeps the model aligned with the latest field feedback:

+- **Automatic Feedback Capture** – every saved annotation is persisted to a JSONL dataset (`automatic-anamoly-detection/Model_Inference/feedback_dataset`).
+- **Training Queue** – the backend records a `ModelTrainingRun` entry and, when enabled, automatically launches a background job.
+- **Python Update Script** – `update_model_from_feedback.py` aggregates the
+  dataset, snapshots metrics, copies the latest weights into a new `model_versions/<tag>/` folder, embeds a short feedback summary inside the checkpoint (when PyTorch is available), and updates `index.json` with a changelog.
+- **Model Promotion** – on successful runs the freshly generated weights replace the live inference checkpoint (`model_weights/model.ckpt`).
+- **Audit Trail for Clients** – the React admin view (`/model-training`) surfaces run history, appended annotations/boxes, and class/action distributions so you can demonstrate measurable model evolution to stakeholders.

 ## 🗄️ Database Architecture

 ### Database Schema (PostgreSQL on Neon)